josephanand16/LinearRegression/README.md

 #### 4. Solving for slope, it can be observed that slope = Covariance(X,Y)/Variance(X^2)
 #### 5. Also from the solution, the mean passes through the line.
 #### 6. Therefore substituting the mean values along with slope gives the intercept value.

+### The output of a Linear regression function which will be printed by the python script when run.
 ![A regression Equation](regression.jpg)